 The PDP WG is also expected to consider any information and advice provided by other ICANN Supporting Organizations and Advisory Committees on this topic.
 The WG is strongly encouraged to reach out to these groups for collaboration at an early stage of its deliberations, to ensure that their concerns and positions are considered in a timely manner.

-Should the PDP WG reach consensus on a recommendation that ‘thick’ Whois should be required for all gTLDs, the PDP WG is also expected to consider:

-Cost implications for gTLD registries, registrars and registrants of a transition to ‘thick’ Whois

-How to conduct such a transition (timeline, requirements, etc.)

-Whether special provisions and/or exemptions would need to be foreseen for example for gTLD registries which operate a ‘thick’ Whois but provide tiered access